 Biology is the branch of science dealing with the study of life.
 Students will examine the interactions of living systems to better understand the constant flow of energy, the cycling of matter, and the changes in populations resulting from natural and human-induced impact.
 Students will delve into concepts from microbiology to ecology to everything in between.

 Chemistry is the science of matter at or near the atomic scale.
 Students will explore matter and how it changes in order to understand the natural world.
 They investigate chemical properties of solutions, gases, acids and bases.
-Student focus on how atoms combine to form different substances and how chemical equilibrium is predicted.
+Students focus on how atoms combine to form different substances and how chemical equilibrium is predicted.

 Physics is the study of the natural world.
 Students investigate motion and describe how energy is transmitted by waves.
 They consider historical experiments and apply a quantitative approach to describe momentum.
 Students investigate applications and implications of electric and magnetic forces and fields.
 They are given the tools and knowledge to critically assess when a current model or a theory needs to change.

 Forensic Studies is an option course.
 It does not replace any of the 20 or 30 level science courses listed above.

 What is Forensic Studies?
 Forensics involves the application of scientific principles, methods, and technologies for the purpose of solving crimes and debates including legal proceedings.
 Through the study of forensic science, students explore how concepts from biology, chemistry, and physics apply specifically to this unique and expanding field.

 Computing Science is a Career and Technology Studies (CTS) course.
 It does not replace any of the 20 or 30 level science courses listed above.
 More information is found on the Computing Science page.